selkhayri/Movies-ETL/README.md

 ## Aim

-The aim of this project is to create a processing pipeline that automates the processing of information from three different but related sources and to deposit the processed information into a postgresql database.
+The aim of this project is to create a processing pipeline that automates the processing of information from three different but related sources and to deposit the processed information into a PostgreSQL database.

 ## Extract